-The form field options button, the fourth from the left and grayed out in this image, provides you with a place to set options for each individual field on your form.
+The form field options button—the fourth from the left and grayed out in Figure A—provides you with a place to set options for each individual field on your form.
 Using this button, you can set default text for a field, or provide the options for a drop-down selection list.

 The next two buttons allow you to either draw a table or insert a table into your Word document.
 Since tables and forms are so tightly intertwined, Microsoft decided to make it easy for you to add tables to your Word document right from the Forms toolbar.

 - Insert Frame: Allows you to insert a frame into your Word document into which you can place a picture or other object.

 - Form Field Shading: When you’re working on a form, it can be nice to separate the form fields from the normal text.
 Using this button, you can make the fields on your form stand out by shading them in gray.

 - Protect Form: Locks the fields so that a user can’t change the way you’ve set them up.
 The user will only be able to fill in the fields as you expect them to.

 Create a simple form

 Disclaimer: I am not an artistic kind of guy hence my form may be somewhat ugly to some of you!
 The sample application that I’m creating as an example for you is also available in the zip file associated with this download.

 Ok, with the preliminaries out of the way, let’s create a simple application form.
 Before you jump right into creating the form, you should put together a list of the fields you plan on using on the form and identify what kind of form field should hold the data.

 These are the fields we’ll use for this simple employment application: